-We find a raw uncut diamond of a property and turn this into a polished cut diamond which is very valuable.
-We do this by finding a PCL property below market value using our contacts which have cultivated over many years of experience.
+We find a raw uncut diamond of property and turn this into a polished cut diamond, which is very valuable.
+We do this by finding a Prime Central London (PCL) property, below market value using our contacts, which have cultivated over many years of experience.

 We examine the opportunity with our team of experts, carefully looking over every aspect of the project.

-Once we are happy, we partner and leverage using bank finance to obtain via our trusted sources.
-This helps us to maximise the returns to our partners.
+Once thoroughly checked, we partner and leverage using bank finance to obtain our trusted sources.
+This helps us to maximise the returns for our partners.

 Moreover, we add value to the property via our interior design, project management and refurbishment expertise.
 We understand the market demands, which helps us achieve maximum values.

 How does The Collaborative London make my investment safe and secure?

 At The Collaborative London, we are focused on Prime Central London properties.
 We want to give our partners a low-risk, high-return strategy that is asset-backed.

 At The Collaborative London, we put our partners first.
 We make sure that they have direct ownership of the property.
 This means that any money invested, is also secured against the property purchased.
 Whether this is via a company or an individual.